HL7/fhir-shorthand/input/pagecontent/index.md

 #### Extension Rules

 Extensions are created by slicing the extension array that is present at the root level of every resource, in each element, and recursively in each extension.
 Since extensions are essentially a special case of slicing, the slicing syntax can be reused.
-However, it is **not** necessary to specify the discriminator, since the discriminator is always the identifying URL of the extension.
+However, it is **not** necessary to specify the discriminator, since the discriminator is always the `url` (identifying URL of the extension), and the type is always `value`.

 Extensions can be created by slicing the `extension` (or `modifierExtension`) array, for example: